laur89/awesome-stars/README.md

 ## C++

+- [naelstrof/slop](https://github.com/naelstrof/slop) - slop (Select Operation) is an application that queries for a selection from the user and prints the region to stdout.
 - [web-eid/web-eid-app](https://github.com/web-eid/web-eid-app) - The Web eID application performs cryptographic digital signing and authentication operations with electronic ID smart cards for the Web eID browser extension
 - [open-eid/DigiDoc4-Client](https://github.com/open-eid/DigiDoc4-Client) - DigiDoc4 Client is an application for digitally signing and encrypting documents; the software includes functionality to manage Estonian ID-card - change pin codes etc.
 - [trapexit/mergerfs](https://github.com/trapexit/mergerfs) - a featureful union filesystem